Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Introduction

 \section{Introduction}

 It has been well documented that for portfolio management by institutional managers, the long term portfolio performance often dictates the daily decision making for the fund management.
 Various long-run criteria for portfolio optimization have been proposed and studied in the literature, leading to several well-known stochastic control and optimizaiton problems over a large or an infinite horizon.
 The long term optimal growth rate, also named Kelly's criterion, has been popularized thanks to its tractability and simple financial implications.
-As an important extension, the so-called risk-sensitive portfolio management was introduced by \cite{BPK99} and \cite{FlemingS99} to encode diverse risk attitudes.
+Moving beyond utility maximization, the so-called risk-sensitive portfolio management was introduced by \cite{BPK99} and \cite{FlemingS99} to encode diverse risk attitudes.
 Later, \cite{Pham03} formulated the long-run outperformance criterion as a large deviation probability control problem to incorporate the benchmark tracking for the fund management.
 Recently, another new long-run portfolio criterion was proposed in \cite{TZ23}, which suggests to roll over the same utility sequentially for infinite periods.
 In \cite{TZ23}, the utility during each period is generated by the difference between the wealth levels at two adjacent evaluation dates.
 In particular, the S-shaped utility with the same risk aversion parameter was adopted in \cite{TZ23} to accommodate both cases that the current wealth may outperform or underperform the benchmark level from the preceding evaluation date.
 This type of periodic evaluation can partially match with the practical exercises in the annual appraisal review in the fund industry.
-However, as a common consequence of the S-shaped utility, when the current wealth level falls below the benchmark of the previous evaluation date, the optimal solution under loss aversion may suggest to cease the investment in the risky asset as the bankruptcy occurs.
+However, a key implication of the S-shaped utility is that while falling below the prior benchmark triggers risk-seeking, the optimal solution under loss aversion may prescribe abandoning risky investments altogether if continued exposure risks driving wealth towards bankruptcy, due to the severe disutility of ruin.

 In the present paper, we are interested in generalizing the periodic evaluation in \cite{TZ23} by considering its variation when the relative performance is generated by the ratio of wealth processes at two evaluation dates.
 One advantage of the ratio-type relative performance is that the opportunity of investment cessation is ruled out from the admissible portfolio processes as the resulting optimal wealth process always stays above zero, yielding the optimal portfolio strategy truly supported over the infinite horizon.
 Moreover, in contrast to \cite{TZ23} that focus on the Black-Scholes model, we study the ratio-type periodic evaluation problem in incomplete market models with price dynamics driven by unhedgeable stochastic factors and general convex constraints on portfolio strategies.